Finding Your Center: An Introduction to the practice of Nadi Shodhana

 Nadi Shodhana Breathing Through Alternate Nostril

 Also known as alternate nostril breathing, Nadi Shodhana is a relaxation technique that helps to calm the nervous system.
-This breathing is most effective when done properly, such as with Yoga & Meditation.
-First, sit comfortably.
-Preferably in a cross-legged position.
+This breathing is most effective when done properly, such as with yoga and meditation.
+First, sit comfortably, preferably in a cross-legged position.
 Take the first two fingers of the right hand to the third eye . . .
 Ajna chakra.
 Open and close the right nostril with the right thumb and left nostril with the right ring finger.
 As you inhale deeply through the left nostril, close off the right nostril with your right thumb.
 Count to yourself; one om, two om, three om, etc. As high as possible, with no tension.

 Benefits of Nadi Shodhana Breathing

 This practice also removes carbon dioxide and other waste products from the body.
 Opening the energy channels (Nadis) removes blockages and opens the free flow of energy in the system.
-Indeed it even impacts our metabolism by providing oxygen to the blood and every cell in the body.
+Indeed, Nadi Shodhana even impacts our metabolism by providing oxygen to the blood and every cell in the body.

 Balancing Your Masculine and Feminine